d2macster/Udacity/Self-Driving-Car/P5-CarND-Vehicle-Detection/writeup.md

 <img src="examples/heat_986.png" width="192">

 We observe some phantom detections, in addition to true detection of those two cars.
 To mitigate the problem, i incorporate historic lookup: 6 frames back.
-For each individual heat map i filter out values which are bellow a threshould, and then combine a
+For each individual heat map i filter out values which are bellow a threshould, and then i clip the remaining values.
+This operation (clipping) prevents from having one outlier which will propagate its influence to all 6 frames in the history.

 ### Here is the processed cumulative heat map